kunai-project/kunai/README.md

 # Leitmotiv

-The goal behind this project is to bring relevant events to achieve various monitoring tasks ranging from security monitoring to Threat Hunting on Linux based systems.
-If you are familiar with Sysmon on Windows, you can think of Kunai as being a Sysmon equivalent for Linux.
+Kunai is a powerful tool designed to bring actionable insights for tasks such as **security monitoring** and **threat hunting** on **Linux** systems.
+Think of it as the Linux counterpart to Sysmon on Windows, tailored for comprehensive and precise event monitoring.

-## What makes Kunai special ?
+## Why Kunai Stands Out

-* events arrive sorted in chronological order
+- **Chronologically Ordered Events:** Events are processed and delivered in the exact order they occur.
-* benefits from on-host correlation and events enrichment
+- **On-Host Correlation:** Built-in capabilities for event enrichment and correlation to provide deeper context.
-* works well with Linux namespaces and container technologies (you can trace all the activity happening inside your containers)
+- **Container-Aware:** Fully compatible with Linux namespaces and container technologies, enabling complete tracing of container activities.

-# How it works
+## How It Works

-All the kernel components of this project are running as eBPF programs (also called probes).
-Kunai embeds numbers of probes to monitor relevant information for security monitoring.
-When the job is done on eBPF side, information is passed on to a userland program which is responsible for various things, such as re-ordering, enriching and correlating events.
+Kunai leverages eBPF (Extended Berkeley Packet Filter) technology, with kernel-level probes that capture critical events.
+These probes send data to a userland program, responsible for tasks like reordering, enriching, and correlating the collected events.

-On the implementation side, Kunai is written for its majority in Rust, leveraging the **awesome** [Aya library](https://github.com/aya-rs/aya) so everything you'll need to run is a standalone binary embedding both all the eBPF probes and the userland program.
+On the implementation side, Kunai is predominantly written in Rust, using the robust [Aya library](https://github.com/aya-rs/aya).
+This design ensures a self-contained standalone binary, embedding both the eBPF probes and the userland processing logic for ease of deployment.

 # FAQ